 2. 12 Round Fruits

-Having 12 round and sweet fruits in your table on New Year’s Eve, in which each fruit represents the months of the year, it will ensure good fortune all throughout the year for the family.
+Having 12 round and sweet fruits in your table is a Filipino tradition on New Year’s Eve in which each fruit represents the months of the year, it will ensure good fortune all throughout the year for the family.
 Therefore, make sure that all fruits are ripe, you don’t want a “sour” new year, right?

 3. Media Noche